uibcdf/action-build-and-upload-conda-packages/README.md

 <details id="build-a-platform-specific-conda-package-for-different-platforms-example">
 <summary><b>Build a platform-specific conda package for different platforms</b></summary>

-If a package requires platform-specific compilation instructions, `conda convert` is not a viable option.<br>
+If a package requires platform-specific compilation instructions, `conda convert` is not a viable option.

-Instead, the package can be built separately for each target platform by running multiple <i>Conda</i> builds in parallel using the [GitHub matrix strategy](https://docs.github.com/en/enterprise-cloud@latest/actions/writing-workflows/choosing-what-your-workflow-does/running-variations-of-jobs-in-a-workflow):
+Instead, the package can be built separately for each target platform by running multiple _Conda_ builds in parallel using the [GitHub matrix strategy](https://docs.github.com/en/enterprise-cloud@latest/actions/writing-workflows/choosing-what-your-workflow-does/running-variations-of-jobs-in-a-workflow):

 ```yaml
 # your_worfklow.yaml file